 High tilting moment O Configuration (.9d) Maximum moment rigidity

-Unidirectional high axial load Tandem (.9t) Double axial load capacity
+Unidirectional high axial load Tandem (.9t) Higher unidirectional axial load capacity

 Spindle applications X Configuration (.9f) Best overall performance